suezaan/WI25_COGS17_A04/README.md

-Discussion Section Slides for COGS17 A04 Neurobiology of Cognition.
+Discussion Section Slides for TA